Skip to Main Content

 Fall Semester

 This course introduces nursing students to the theory and practice of health assessment and wellness promotion, including the identification and management of modifiable and non- modifiable risk factors.
 The focus is on expected findings and incorporates specific wellness practices across developmental levels with common variations highlighted.
 Functional, spiritual, psychosocial, cultural, and physiological assessments are addressed.
 The impact of the environment, genetic and genomic influences, lifestyle choices and health literacy levels upon health status are explored.
 Students identify detrimental behaviors/attitudes/actions that suggest a lack of wellness in others.
 Using relevant technology, interviewing and history taking are presented within the context of the communication process to accurately compile health history data.
 Legal and ethical issues in managing health data are explored and accountability for results of assessment is emphasized.
 Students develop a beginning competence with physical examination techniques of inspection, palpation, percussion, and auscultation.
 Structured learning activities and supervised laboratory sessions facilitate the development of skills and strategies to connect theory and practice.
-This course meets the General Education Wellness requirement.
 Fee.

 This course meets the General Education Wellness requirement.